Technical Standards

 Motor

-- Sit and stand while maintaining balance in the educational setting and in the ambulance, and
+- Sit and stand while maintaining balance in the educational setting and in the ambulance; while working above and below waist height

-- Pinch, pick up, grasp, squeeze or otherwise work with fingers
+- Write, type, pinch, pick up, grasp, squeeze, and otherwise work with fingers

 Intellectual